Harold Egbert Camping

 Tyre and Sidon as a portrait of the New Testament churches...The prince of Tyrus represents the spiritual rulers in the churches.
 They are to be humble servants of God, faithfully preaching only what the Bible teaches.
 (Camping H. The End of the Church Age...and After. pp. 304-308)

-Harold Camping does not once refer to the scriptures from Matthew or Luke in his inaccurate discussion.
-Nor does he ever even attempt to explain how it could be more tolerable for Tyre and Sidon in the day of judgment than Chorazin.
+Harold Camping did not once refer to the scriptures from Matthew or Luke in his inaccurate discussion.
+Nor did he ever even attempt to explain how it could be more tolerable for Tyre and Sidon in the day of judgment than Chorazin in the above.

-Like the Sadducees of old, Harold Camping errs not knowing the scriptures nor the power and plan of God (cf. Matthew 22:29-32).
+Like the Sadducees of old, Harold Camping erred not knowing the scriptures nor the power and plan of God (cf. Matthew 22:29-32).